kalyankranth/LEGO-Dataset-Cleaning-Exploration-Project/README.md

 **Note:**

 1.Excel sheets are locked to preserve formatting and formulas.
 Data remains fully viewable.
+Excel dashboards with slicers/charts may not render correctly on GitHub preview.
+Please download the file to view the full interactive dashboard.

 2.The above dataset is from Brickset / Rebrickable style datasets.